ADULT ICE HOCKEY CLUB (AIHC)

 RISK OF INJURY

 All players understand that playing the game of ice hockey comes with a high risk of injury and even death.
 All players play at their own risk by taking part in sanctioned activities of the AIHC.
 Players do not have short or long term disability insurance.
 There is no dental or medical insurance provided by the AIHC or CGCL.
 Players need to rely on their own personal medical, dental, disability insurance policies.
 Players who do not have any coverage are taking on all risks associated with injury and or death while participating in any game/scrimmage or league event.
-The League highly encourages players and or teams to enroll in private insurance coverages (such as CARHA, Pacific Blue Cross and or other insurance carriers) should they want to reduce their "RISK" exposure to injury or death while playing ice hockey (which coverage would be at their cost).
+The League highly encourages players and or teams to enrol in private insurance coverage (such as CARHA, Pacific Blue Cross and or with other insurance carriers) should they want to reduce their "RISK" exposure to injury or death while playing the game of ice hockey. (such additional coverage would be at their cost).

 RULES COMMITTEE & LEAGUE EXECUTIVE: